 Family Day in the Sea to Sky Region

-- Britannia Mine – the museum offered 50% off admission on the holiday Monday.
+- Britannia Mine – the museum offered 50% off admission from February 12th to 15th in 2021.

 Family Day in Maple Ridge

 Special Family Day Weekend activities also included the following in Maple Ridge last year: